 Full tax relief can be given for travel and subsistence costs but there are borderline situations.

-If you are an employer in the East Lothian area we can help you to decide whether an employee can be paid expense payments which are covered by tax relief and do not result in a taxable benefit.
+If you are an employer in the Edinburgh area we can help you to decide whether an employee can be paid expense payments which are covered by tax relief and do not result in a taxable benefit.

 Please note that if you do make payments for which tax relief is not available, there may be PAYE compliance problems if the payments are made free of tax.